 Finasteride will start to produce any significant results after 6-12 months.
 Whereas in the case of hair transplant surgery, you will permanently regrow your hair after 12 months.

 You will not have to apply any medications or take any pills.
 Those results are going to last you a lifetime.
-However, with minoxidil and finasteride, as soon as you stop taking these drugs, your hair will start to fall again.
+However, with these hair loss medications, as soon as you stop taking them, your hair will start to fall again.
 So, you’ll have to keep investing in these drugs for a very long time without them ever promising you any permanence.

 Finasteride Can Cause Birth Defects